 Read Commodore Format 9 (June 1991) here.
 Hyper links take you to specific articles.
 This issue had the first subscriber’s newsletter.
-Read it here.
-Boris Yeltsin became president of the […]
+Read it here. (it announces that CF is now […]

 - Read Commodore Format 9 (June 1991) here.
 Hyper links take you to specific articles.